-Disability advocate, writer and actor Quentin Kenihan will be memorialised with a new inclusive playground to be built in Rymill Park, due to open in late 2020.
-Premier Steven Marshall says the $1m space will be “the very best inclusive playground in the country,” It will include sensory elements, waterplay and features that encourage shared play and will be suitable for children and parents with wheelchairs.
+Disability advocate, writer and actor Quentin Kenihan has been memorialised with a new inclusive playground built in Rymill Park.
+The $1m playspace, promised by the Premier Steven Marshall to be “the very best inclusive playground in the country,” includes sensory elements, waterplay and features that encourage shared play and will be suitable for children and parents with wheelchairs.

 If you like your playgrounds in beautiful locations, this one is for you!

-There’s lots of lush green grass to run on, sit on and picnic on and also a big sandpit so bring your trucks and diggers.
+There’s lots of lush green grass to run on, sit on and picnic on plus sheltered seating and BBQ facilities too!

 Things to know

-- The pond is right there and the playground is not fenced so please keep your eyes on your kids in case they wander off, and please don’t feed the ducks.
+- The pond is right there so please keep your eyes on your kids in case they wander off, and please don’t feed the ducks.
 I know it’s a fun thing to do but bread is not good for them.

-- There’s no shade over the playground equipment BUT there are lots of big shady trees around so you can escape the sun between plays if you need to
+- There’s no shade over the playground equipment BUT there are lots of big shady trees around to escape the near

 - Bring your scooters and bikes.
 The paths are great for all aged kids on wheels and a great spot for a pram walk.